PixelThistle/PixelThistle/README.md

 # This is Pixel! please say hi to him!!!!

-Hi hello there uhhh i'm PixelThistle!!!!!!!!!!
+Hi hello there uhhh i'm Pixel!!!!!!!!!!
 I have no idea why you're here but hello!!!
-I don't really do much over here (that's public, anyways...), mostly just store the source codes for some of my projects on here so I can collaborate with others more efficiently, plus have a backup if anything goes wrong with my PC!
-Mostly the former, lol.
+I don't really do much over here, mostly just store the source codes for some of my projects on here so I can collaborate with others more efficiently, plus have a backup if anything goes wrong with my PC!
+Mostly the former.

 ## My Current Projects

 - A Week At Eli's: Remastered (Unreleased)
-- FNF': Pixel's Parody Palooza!
-(Unreleased)
-- FNF': VS. Eli DX (Unreleased)
+- pixel swag mod (Unreleased)
 - too much other stuff to count send help

 ## My Former/Canned Projects

-- Eli's Art Class/Eli's Art Class Remastered (Canned due to bitchyear- I mean development issues.)
+- Eli's Art Class/Eli's Art Class Remastered (Canned due to development issues.)
-- Pixel's Wonderous House!
-(Canned because I forgot it existed (oops))
 - pixel sigma mod (Canned because it SUCKED!)
 - FNF': VS. Drawnic (Ditto.)
 - FNF': The Eli Files (Ditto again.)